cornelia-schulz/lost-in-translation/src/pages/react-hooks/index.md

 ## A few points
 Hooks are still experimental and their implementation will probably change in the future, so it's probably best not to rewrite all your code to use them yet.
 They are compatible with all your current components, so maybe give them a try when you create your next component.

 Hooks should only be called at the top level of a React function component.
 Don’t call Hooks inside loops, conditions, or nested functions.
+This is to ensure that Hooks are getting called in the same order of every render and the state is correctly maintained.

 Hooks are fully encapsulated — each time you call a Hook, it calls on isolated local state within the current component.

+More React Hooks rules can be found in the [React documentation](https://reactjs.org/docs/hooks-rules.html "React Hooks Rules").

 ## Next steps
 Check out the [documentation](https://reactjs.org/docs/hooks-intro.html "Official React documentation") for Hooks proposal to learn more about React hooks.
 The [FAQ section](https://reactjs.org/docs/hooks-faq.html "FAQs about Hooks") will probably answer a lot of questions you may have as well.